 This course will survey the major Hispanic migrations to the United States during the twentieth century, particularly in the period after 1960.
 Consideration will be given to Mexican, Puerto Rican, Cuban, and Dominican settlement in this country.
 In each case, attention will be drawn to the political, social, and economic forces that influenced migration, the history of the movement of these groups to the U.S., their impact on society, and their current socioeconomic status in the United States.
-Additional subtopics include: the conditions of Latinos in U.S. society and their contribution to the economy, the particular experiences of Hispanic women, the portrayal of Latinos in the mass media, and contemporary Hispanic migration to this country from other areas of the Caribbean, Central America and South America.
+Additional subtopics include: the conditions of Latinos in U.S. society and their contribution to the economy, the particular experiences of Hispanic women, the portrayal of Latinos in the mass media, and contemporary Hispanic migration to this country from other areas of the Caribbean, Central America and

+South America.

-LAC 216 The African Presence in Caribbean & Latin American Culture offered in Spanish
+LAC 216 The African Presence in Caribbean & Latin American Culture

-Pre-requisite: ESL 91 or ENG 91 or higher when offered in English; SPA 121 when
+Pre-requisite: ESL 91 or ENG 91 or higher when offered in English; SPA 121 when offered in Spanish

 This course will trace the history of people of African origin from their arrival in the Americas through the first half of the twentieth century.
 It will examine the African slave trade, slave rebellions and resistance, and the presence of people of African origin in the various countries and territories of Latin America and the Caribbean.
-In addition, the class will consider the cultural. social. and political contributions of people of African origin to the Americas, as well as the problems of race and racism in the Caribbean America. and Latin Although not required, it recommended that students registering for this class also take the CUB African Civilization I course.
+In addition, the class will consider the social, and contributions of people of African origin to the Americas, as well as the problems of race and racism in the Caribbean and Latin America.
+Although required, it not recommended that students registering for this class also take the CUB African Civilization I course.